 Kundl in the Alpbachtal Seenland area boasts one of the most beautiful natural canyons of Austria.

 Once upon a time the Wildschönau area used to be a lake, that was inhabited by a tremendous dragon.
 When a farmer succeeded in defeating this dragon, this creature bit the rock towards Kundl in its death agony, resulting in the emptying of this lake towards this direction.
-This is how the Wildschönau emerged and the Kundl Gorge (Kundler Klamm, in German) was born…
+This is how the Wildschönau high-plateau emerged, and how the Kundl Gorge (Kundler Klamm) was created.

-A pleasant walking trail takes across the canyon, from Kundl (526 m a.s.l.) to Mühltal-Wildschönau (782 m a.s.l.), lining the waters of the Wildschönauer Ache river.
-The trail starts in the south of Kundl at a small footbridge, overcoming the wild waters and taking to a resting area with a little fountain containing spring water.
-Afterwards the well-prepared trail snakes across rock faces, which are sometimes even 200 metres high.
-Impressive!
-Moreover you pass an ancient beech which is monumentally protected.
-Thereafter it runs past a tavern, towards a wooden bridge.
+A pleasant walking trail takes you today across the canyon, from Kundl (526 m a.s.l.) to Mühltal-Wildschönau (782 m a.s.l.), lining the waters of the Wildschönauer Ache river.
+The trail starts in the south of Kundl at a small footbridge, overcoming the wild waters and taking to a resting area.
+Afterwards, the trail snakes across rock faces, which are sometimes even 200 metres high.

-In 2009 the Kundl Gorge was reopened to the public, after an extended period of safety activities including the installation of collecting nets, anchors etc. A visit can be combined with a journey with the so-called Wildschönauer Bummelzug train, which takes you from Wildschönau to the entrance of the gorge, at a velocity of 10 kmph.
-In summer months this train runs daily.
+In 2009, the Kundl Gorge was reopened to the public after an extended period of safety activities.
+A visit can be combined with a journey with the Wildschönau Train (Bummelzug Wildschönau), which takes you from Wildschönau to the entrance of the gorge at a velocity of 10 kmph.